-Herb Silverman served as president of the Secular Coalition through December of 2012.
+Herb Silverman is president of the Secular Coalition for America.
+He served as president of the Secular Coalition through December of 2012 and again beginning in December 2014.
 Born in Philadelphia, Herb received his Ph.D. in mathematics from Syracuse University and is Distinguished Professor of Mathematics at the College of Charleston.
 He has published over 100 research papers in mathematics journals, a couple of books on Complex Variables, and is the recipient of the Distinguished Research Award.

 In 1990, a colleague pointed out that atheists were ineligible to hold public office in South Carolina.
 After an eight-year battle, Herb won a unanimous decision in the South Carolina Supreme Court, which struck down this religious test requirement.
 He founded the Secular Humanists of the Lowcountry in Charleston, SC, and is founder and faculty advisor to the College of Charleston student Atheist/Humanist Alliance.
 He is a board member of the American Humanist Association, advisory board member of the Secular Student Alliance, and member of the Advisory Council of Americans United for Separation of Church and State.